 Now the crucial part.
 Performance.
 Player B reported that his symptoms were fine however his performance technically was not as good as the first day and he was not played as much in the final games.
 It was debated between Coaches and Physiotherapist whether the foot pains caused this problem however it was unclear as physically he was agile and fast as we would expected.
 Whether this was a distraction, he just had an off second half to the season or he was covering up his pain it is very hard to tell unless the player is straight with you.
 What I am slowly learning more and more is that the Physiotherapist is perceived as the person who stops the players from playing; putting players on the side-lines instead of out there playing for your team.
 A challenge across the entire game, I’m sure.

-Player C presented to Physiotherapist at the end of the 7th and final game of the 1st day with mild head pain NRS 4/10 l which lasted about 20-30 minutes.
+Player C presented to Physiotherapists at the end of the final game of the day one with mild head pain NRS 4/10 l which lasted about 20 minutes.
 This was after an observed an uneventful heading of the ball.
 There was no LOC or other contact.
 During this time he was assessed in line with child concussion guidelines.
 His Maddock score was normal at 4/4 and this was tested extensively with conversation.
 The player did not present with any 5Ds or 3Ns, he was not drowsy, confused, no difficulty concentrating (also objectively).
 Initially he had mildly tender scalp but this was then no longer tender on final assessment (15-20 minutes later).
-A Scat-3 child assessment was conducted as a precaution and the player did not present with any abnormalities.
+A SCAT-3 (SCAT-5 now available) child assessment was conducted as a precaution and the player did not present with any abnormalities.